All Products

 Configure access credentials

-You can configure access credentials by specifying the parameters in configuration files or command line options.
+You can configure access credentials in multiple ways, such as using a configuration file or command-line options.

-In this example, a bucket named example-bucket in the China (Hangzhou) region is used.
+This section uses a bucket named example-bucket in the Singapore region as an example.

-Generate the following configuration file and save it to ~/.myossutilconfig.
+Create the following configuration file and save it as ~/.myossutilconfig.

 [Credentials]